rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

 Below is the quick and dirty description of our recommended metagenomics pipeline.
 See the sidebar menu for more detailed descriptions.

 1. (Optional) Concatenate multiple lanes of sequencing together (e.g. for NextSeq data).
-If you do this step remember to swap out "raw_data" for "concat_data" below.
+If you do this step remember to change "raw_data" to "concat_data" below.

         concat_lanes.pl raw_data/*fastq -o concat_data -p 4